 There are certain traits and attitudes that make some people more suited to running a successful small business than others.

 In one study where entrepreneurs were given a list of attributes and asked to rate their importance for success, the seven most highly ranked qualities were perseverance, the desire and willingness to take the initiative, competitiveness, self-reliance, a strong need to achieve, self-confidence, and good physical health (William E. Jennings, "A Profile of the Entrepreneur" in Entrepreneurship: A Primer for Canadians).

 None of these are particularly surprising; you'd expect a person who was a successful entrepreneur to be self-reliant and self-confident.
-The entrepreneur characteristics that the same group of entrepreneurs ranked as least necessary for success may surprise you, though; a strong desire for money, patience, being well organized, and having a need for power all ranked at the bottom of the list.
+The entrepreneur characteristics that the same group ranked as least necessary for success may surprise you, though; a strong desire for money, patience, being well organized, and having a need for power all ranked at the bottom of the list.

 Human Resources Development Canada presents a very similar view of the qualities needed for entrepreneurial success.
 Their "Reality Check for Small Business Owners" emphasizes qualities such as persistence, self-confidence, and flexibility.
 For instance, entrepreneurs "believe that they control their own destiny, they refuse to be at the mercy of others or of events.
 As a result, they take the initiative in starting projects and getting ideas off the ground."

 If you like quizzes, you'll like this Entrepreneurial Self-Assessment from the Business Development Bank of Canada.
 Once you answer these questions and press submit, you’ll see a score that shows how your answers compare to the personal background, behaviour patterns, and lifestyle factors of proven, successful entrepreneurs.